990adjustments/C4DPluginTemplate/README.md

 some of the information I use for my own plugins so make sure to adjust accordingly.

+Also, remember to get a final ID over at [plugincafe.com](http://www.plugincafe.com/).
+The ID in the template is just for testing purposes.

 Installation & Usage
 --------------------